reynaldiarya/Gasoline-Generator-Receipt-React.js/README.md

 The Gasoline Receipt Generator is a specialized web tool designed to streamline the creation of transaction receipts for fuel purchases.
 It addresses the need for accurate, customizable, and professional-looking receipts for accounting, expense tracking, and personal record-keeping.
 Built with modern web technologies, the application provides a robust interface for managing gas station profiles and generating high-resolution digital outputs compatible with various printing standards.

+## Disclaimer

+**EDUCATIONAL PURPOSE ONLY**

+This software is developed strictly for educational and developmental purposes to demonstrate modern web application capabilities, state management, and direct browser printing techniques.

+**IT IS STRICTLY PROHIBITED TO USE THIS SOFTWARE FOR ANY FRAUDULENT, ILLEGAL, OR SCAM ACTIVITIES.**

+The author assumes no responsibility for any misuse of this software.
+By using this application, you agree to use it responsibly and in accordance with all applicable laws and regulations.

 ## Features

 - **Customizable SPBU Directory** - Store and manage multiple gas station configurations including names, addresses, and unique identifiers